adam-coates/dicom2bids/README.md

 > For use with MRI data

+---

+Release notes (version 2.5)

+- Add a check for the nifti directory when the dicom directory does not contain any session folder
+  > Ensures that the dicoms are unpacked to the correct session folder for subjects with multiple sessions

+---

 - Convert dicoms to BIDS using dcm2niix and without the need of a `.json` configuration file

 - Script converts all dicoms and then leads the user through a renaming and moving files process